hassaanmuzammil/Predict-Posture-Standing-Sitting/README.md

 Predict whether a person is standing or sitting.

 **Code Reproduction**
-The code can be reproduced using exactly the same instructions as described here: https://github.com/asimniazi63/pose-detection
+The code can be reproduced using the same instructions as described here: https://github.com/asimniazi63/pose-detection Just replace the inference.py file with its new version from here

 **Introduction**